 In Sickness + In Health is hosted and produced independently by Cara Gael between her many naps and doctor appointments.

 Cara's painting, Syndrome, was published in the Fall 2015 issue of The Intima: A Journal of Narrative Medicine.
-She is also a Clue Ambassador for menstrual + reproductive health, and a 2016 Stanford Medicine X ePatient Scholar.
+She was also a Clue Ambassador for menstrual + reproductive health, and a Stanford Medicine X ePatient Scholar in 2016.

 A whole hearted THANK YOU to each and every one of our guests on the show, each of whom have been so generous with their time and sharing their intensely personal stories and experiences with us.